danbrakeley/frog/README.md

 ## Usage

-The quickest way to get started is to create one of the default `Logger`s via a call to `New`:
+The quickest way to get started is to create one of the default `Logger`s via a call to `frog.New`:

 ```go
   log := frog.New(frog.Auto)